-Josh Balber has 20 years of communications experience, working extensively with nonprofit performing arts and educational organizations to strategically communicate their institutional messages, new initiatives, and unique programs to the media and to key stakeholders.
+Josh Balber has over 20 years of communications experience, working extensively with nonprofit performing arts and educational organizations to strategically communicate their institutional messages, new initiatives, and unique programs to the media and to key stakeholders.

 Since joining Resnicow and Associates, Josh has provided strategic communications and media relations for some of the country’s leading cultural institutions, including the Apollo Theater, Brooklyn Public Library and Park Avenue Armory.
-He has announced new leadership at Spoleto Festival USA and REDCAT, provided strategic counsel to Theater of War Productions and off-Broadway’s MCC Theater as it moved to its first permanent home in its 30+ year history, and he oversaw the international communications campaign for Siegel Auction Galleries' record-breaking sale of the William H. Gross United States Treasures stamp collection.
+He has announced new leadership at Spoleto Festival USA and REDCAT, provided strategic counsel to Theater of War Productions and off-Broadway’s MCC Theater as it moved to its first permanent home in its 30+ year history, and helped launch the Aspen Santa Fe Ballet Fund for Innovation in Dance.

 Prior to joining R+A in 2017, Josh represented the Jackie Robinson Foundation as its director of communications.
 In this role, he was the chief communications representative for the national organization, overseeing its institutional media relations, social media, website development and email marketing, and supporting its development initiatives.